 - 2 eggs

-- 2 teaspoons vanilla extract
+- 2 teaspoon vanilla extract

-- 3 cups (735 grams) milk
+- 3 cups milk 750ml

-- ½ cup (100 grams) sugar
+- ½ cup sugar 100g

-- ½ cup (76 grams) small tapioca pearls
+- ½ cup tapioca pearls 75g, small

 - ½ teaspoon salt

-Instructions
+Cooking Instructions

-- Break the eggs into a heatproof bowl.
+- Break the eggs into a separate bowl.
 Temper the eggs by taking some of the hot tapioca mixture and adding it to the eggs while whisking constantly.
 Drizzle the tempered eggs into the tapioca mixture while on low heat until thickened.
 It should not boil.

-Notes
+Recipe Notes

-- Do not use skim milk as it will ruin the texture of the tapioca pudding.
+- Do not use skim milk, as it will ruin the texture of the tapioca pudding.
 Try using whole milk, skim milk mixed with cream, or even evaporated or condensed milk.
 A good ratio of whole to skim milk (if you must go that route) is 2:1.

 - For vegans, try substituting coconut cream and any dairy-free milk of your choice in a ratio of 1:2 instead of milk.
 Add a cornstarch water slurry (made of 2 tablespoons of both mixed till dissolved) to thicken.
 This creates a beautifully rich pudding that is just as good, if not better, than the non-vegan version.